 When connecting your computer by cable, the maximum data rates may not be reached either.
-Network components such as firewalls, switches, routers and powerlines you bought may only be designed for 10 Mbit/s or 100 Mbit/s.
+Network components such as firewalls, switches, routers and powerlines you bought may only be designed for 10 Mbps or 100 Mbps.
 The supported data rates are not always clearly evident.
 Otherwise, you must read up on this in the system documentation.

 Switches

-For switches, the issue often is that they are only designed for a transmission of 100 Mbit/s.
+For switches, the issue often is that they are only designed for a transmission of 100 Mbps.
 Accordingly, faster subscriptions cannot be used to capacity at all.
-Problems may arise for switches with interfaces of 1 Gbit/s.
-Transfers from 1 Gbit/s to 100 Mbit/s require large enough interim storages, since data packages will otherwise be lost.
+Problems may arise for switches with interfaces of 1 Gbps.
+Transfers from 1 Gbps to 100 Mbps require large enough interim storages, since data packages will otherwise be lost.
 If too many data packages are lost, the data rates that can be achieved will reduce significantly.

 Router and firewall